Zion-Mount Carmel Highway:

 Q. When was the road built?

-Q. Do I have to pay the $25 dollar entrance fee if I'm "just passing through" Zion National Park on the Zion-Mount Carmel Highway?
+Q. Do I have to pay the entrance fee if I'm "just passing through" Zion National Park on the Zion-Mount Carmel Highway?

 A. Yes.
 The US Congress has designated Zion National Park as a US Fee Area.
-During the months of April through October travel through Zion can take up to 1-2 hours, so driving around Zion can often be quicker.
-Fee Exemptions are made for locals in surrounding communities who must meet certain criteria.
+You are required to pay the entrance fee to enter the park.
+Fee exemptions are made for locals in surrounding communities who must meet certain criteria.

 Q. Why do I have to pay a tunnel one-way traffic control fee?

-A. Zion National Park charges $15 for oversized vehicles for the one-way traffic control service through the Zion-Mount Carmel Highway Tunnel on Highway-9.
+A. Zion National Park charges $15 for oversized vehicles for the one-way traffic control service through the Zion-Mount Carmel Highway Tunnel.
 The purpose of the fee is to offset the cost of ensuring safe passage for oversized vehicles.
-The Zion Tunnel has been the site of several minor and some serious and fatal vehicle accidents through the years.
+The Zion Tunnel has been the site of numerous vehicle accidents through the years.
 With the tunnel one-way traffic control system in place, safety for all vehicles has improved greatly.

 Q. How many times can I go through the tunnel in my oversized vehicle for the $15 fee?